 All RNAIs are required to take the Self-Evaluation Examination (SEE) offered by the NBCRNA.
-The SEE provides information to interns regarding their progress in the nurse anesthesia program, prepares interns for their certification exam, and provides information to program directors as to how well their programs are preparing interns in the knowledge and skills required for anesthesia practice.
+The SEE provides information to interns regarding their progress in the nurse anesthesia program, prepares interns for their certification exam, and informs program directors about how well their programs prepare interns in the knowledge and skills required for anesthesia practice.
 Third-year Interns will take the SEE a minimum of two times.

-The results of the SEE are discussed with the Intern and a learning plan is established to assist in preparation for the NCE.
-The cost of the exams is the responsibility of the Intern.
+The results of the SEE are discussed with the Intern, and a learning plan is established to assist in preparation for the NCE.
+The cost of the exams is the intern's responsibility.

-Arrangements for the exam are to be scheduled by the Intern through the testing center The following guidelines will be utilized for scheduling the SEE:
+Arrangements for the exam are to be scheduled by the Intern through the testing center.
+The following guidelines will be utilized for scheduling the SEE:

 - 1. The first SEE examination is to be completed during the first two months of the third year in the program.
 The RNAI will schedule the exam on their own time, at their convenience, by the deadline provided in the course syllabus. - a.
 The RNAI is to notify the Program Director of the scheduled date. - b.
 An appointment with the Program Director will be scheduled to discuss the results. - 2.
 The second SEE is to be completed during the final semester of the program. - a.
-The SEE must be satisfactorily completed prior to graduation to avoid deferment of graduation. - b.
+The SEE must be satisfactorily completed before graduation to avoid deferment. - b.
 The RNAI will schedule the exam on their own time, at their convenience, by the deadline provided in the course syllabus. - c.
 The RNAI is to notify the Program Director of the scheduled date. - d.
 An appointment with the Program Director will be scheduled to discuss the results.